Standard Setting and Rescaling

 Standard setting is a rigorous process by which a panel of dentists from across Canada reviews all questions in an examination to establish the score required for the minimally competent dentist to demonstrate competency.
 This minimum score is a representation of the minimum amount of knowledge for a dentist to be considered safe to the public.
 This becomes the passing score for the examination.
 The passing score is then rescaled to a 75.
 Rescaling has no impact on pass/fail decisions, rather is a consistent way of reporting a score.

 A simplified example of rescaling looks like this.
 If the standard setting team has set the minimum result to be a competent dentist at 55% , an examinee that scored 55% on the exam will have a re-scaled score of 75 written on their result report.
-Similarly, all the other scores would have an added +20 added to their score.
-So an examinee that would have a re-scaled score of 70 actually answered 70 – 20 = 50% of this exam correctly.
+Similarly, all other raw scores are adjusted to a rescaled score.

 Test equating is a standardized statistical process that is used to ensure each version of an examination is of equal difficulty.